signomix/signomix-main/README.md

 Signomix project uses Apache Ant as a build tool.
 You can get the most recent version from [https://ant.apache.org/bindownload](https://ant.apache.org/bindownload)

-To build Signomix we need the Cricket Microservices platform and tha Java Mail libraries.
-We can get required libraries by running Ant target:
+First of all download required libraries by running Ant target:

     ant get-dependencies

-To build Signomix run:
+Then to build Signomix run:

     ant dist

 The build script asks for release type (select 'standard') and the environment name (select 'dev').

-As the result we will get:
+As the result you will get:

 * the selected environment structure (inside the `dist` folder)
 * the platform distribution package - `signomix.zip`